mohsend/mohsend.github.io/_posts/2016-01-10-late-night-crazy.markdown

 Whatever it is I should stop worrying about _the_ number ---word count--- and just get busy writing.

-The name of this text is borrowed from the name of a (series of) tracks by my good friend Sina.
+The name of this text is borrowed from the name of a (series of) tracks by my good friend, [Sina](https://www.instagram.com/sinaswebz/).

 ```
 1452457307 - Tehran